starsjf/Tap2pair/Readme.md

 [2] Zhang T, Yi X, Wang R, et al. Tap-to-Pair: Associating Wireless Devices with Synchronous Tapping[J].
 Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies, 2018, 2(4): 201.

 ## Abstract
 This is a python script that can achieve spontaneous association with tapping from the advertising device.
+More details can be found in the above papers.

 ## Using example
 - Firstly, modify "mouse_init" in the stdout_realtime.py into your own bluetooth mouse MAC.
 You can search the MAC of your mouse with "btmon".